 The work is a combination of visual and sonic elements.
 “Sing Sing,” meaning “star, star” in Cantonese, is a depiction of a galaxy where the stars are reactive to musical patterns spoken by audience members, which continue until deactivated.

-The work of York alumna Shannon Garden-Smith titled “Snail-work” (for the lake) has also come into the spotlight.
+The work of PhD student Shannon Garden-Smith titled “Snail-work” (for the lake) has also come into the spotlight.

 The artwork is a large surface of unfixed, dyed sand, which is arranged to mimic the movements of a snail, serves as an homage to lake Ontario.
 Smith describes her work as a “collective performance” as she invites the audience to glide through the painting in the same elegant determination, leaving behind unique patterns that serve as records of their presence.